 Low-income respondents were more likely to support the measure to "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units" (Figures 5.6.5-5.6.11 in Appendix III).
 Leaders at the grassroots or intermediate levels were more likely to support the measures to "improve gender awareness and talk openly about the issue of gender equality", "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
-Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
-Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of "require the nomination of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
-Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women" the measures to "require the nomination/candidacy list to have a certain number of women" the measures to "require the nomination/candidacy list to have a certain number of women" the measures to "require the nomination/candidacy list to have a certain number of women" the measures to "require the nomination/candidacy list to have a certain number of women"
+Non-establishment respondents were more likely to support the measures to "improve gender the nomination/candidacy list to have a certain number of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
+Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
+Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women" and "reserve a certain number of "require the nomination/candidacy list to have a certain number of seats for women" and "reserve a certain number of seats for women in the Legislative Council, District Councils, and Government units".
+Non-establishment respondents were more likely to support the measures to "require the nomination/candidacy list to have a certain number of women"